-McKee, A, Albury, K, Dunne, M, Grieshaber, S, Hartley, J, Lumby, C & Mathews, B 2010, 'Healthy Sexual Development: A Multidisciplinary Framework For Research', International Journal of Sexual Health, vol. 22, no. 1, pp. 1-19.View/Download from: UTS OPUS or Publisher's site
+McKee, A, Albury, K, Dunne, M, Grieshaber, S, Hartley, J, Lumby, C & Mathews, B 2010, 'Healthy Sexual Development: A Multidisciplinary Framework For Research', International Journal of Sexual Health, vol. 22, no. 1, pp. 1-19.View/Download from: Publisher's site

 A group of Australian researchers from a range of disciplines involved in studying children's sexual development developed a framework for researching healthy sexual development that was acceptable to all disciplines involved.